uhm-descartes/ee342/morea/total_prob/assessment-tp.md

     before, there is a transmitter and a receiver, and the transmitter transmits one bit through a channel.
 The transmitter chooses 0 or 1, but unlike the previous module, now the probability of a 1 is
-    $$p$$.
+    $$p$$, this is the _prior_ probability.
 Now the link is not perfect.
 Given any input, the channel flips the input bit with probability $$\epsilon$$.

 	  1. What is the probability the received bit is 1?

-	  2. If the received bit is 1, what is the probability that the transmitted bit is 1?
+	  2. Given the received bit is 1, what is the probability that the transmitted bit is 1?
+This is the _posterior_ probability.

 3. We set up _QuickSort_ in the last module.
 Please review the setup.